-Even though, a wide range of eco-labels in China (Chinese Environmental Protection Label, Chinese Organic Product Certification, No Harm Agriculture Food Label etc) focus on environmental benefits, consumers perceive 'health' and 'safety' as dominating traits of eco-labels, when it comes to food products (Rupprecht et al., 2020) and environmental benefits either become secondary or are not part of their perception of eco-labels.
-Most research related to eco-labels and food products in China also focuses on the 'safety' and 'health' domain of the message these eco-labels communicate (Wang & Wei, 2006; Luo, 2010; Wu et al., 2011; Grunet et al., 2015; Zhang et al., 2018; Moruzzo et al, 2020; Riccioli et al., 2020; Wang et al., 2020) and consumers' perception about the environmental benefit/message of eco-labels has either been researched in tandem with other benefits like health and safety or not researched at all.
-This multiplicity of information via eco-labels shows either the hierarchal or the relative nature of value specific benefits associated with eco-labels and may lead to undermining the clarity about the value singular benefits, like a pro-environmental message, hold among consumers' perception and the usage of eco-labels in food products (Cho & Baskin, 2018; Donato & D'Aniello, 2021; Dorce et al., 2021).
-Our research contributes by establishing clarity, by specifically measuring consumers' aware of eco-labels with environmental benefits and their belief in the environmental ability of those eco-labels as important factors, while making purchase decisions.
+Even though a wide range of eco-labels in China (CEL, Chinese Organic Product Certification, No Harm Agriculture Food Label, etc.) focus on environmental benefits, consumers perceive 'health' and 'safety' as dominating traits of eco-labels, when it comes to food products (Rupprecht et al., 2020) and environmental benefits either become secondary or are not part of their perception of eco-labels.
+Most research related to eco-labels and food products in China also focuses on the 'safety' and 'health' domain of the message these eco-labels communicate (Wang & Wei, 2006; Luo, 2010; Wu et al., 2011; Grunert et al., 2015; Zhang et al., 2018; Moruzzo et al., 2020; Riccioli et al., 2020; Wang et al., 2020) and consumers' perception about the environmental benefit/message of eco-labels has either been researched in tandem with other benefits like health and safety or not researched at all.
+This multiplicity of information via eco-labels shows either the hierarchal or the relative nature of valuespecific benefits associated with eco-labels and may lead to undermining the clarity about the value singular benefits, like a proenvironmental message, hold among consumers' perception and the usage of eco-labels in food products (Cho & Baskin, 2018; Donato & D'Aniello, 2021; Dorce et al., 2021).
+Our research contributes by establishing clarity, by specifically measuring consumers' awareness of eco-labels with environmental benefits and their belief in the environmental ability of those eco-labels as important factors, while making purchase decisions.
 We established that Chinese consumer value environmental benefits when assessing eco-labels for food products.
-Environmental benefits of eco-labels hold equal signalling power therefore warrant more attention in the communication of these eco-labels.
+Environmental benefits of eco-labels hold equal signalling power and therefore warrant more attention in the communication of these ecolabels.

 Food safety is generally a major concern for families, who seek to protect and care for their children and motivates them to buy food which is good/safe for the environment (Chen & Lobo, 2012; Ma, 2015).
 Consumers typically show more careful behaviour in their role as a parent and make extra conscious choices when buying food for their children.
 Eco-labels provide the necessary signalling, which assures consumers about the attributes of products and helps them to make a decision (Faupel et al., 2014).
-Therefore, the presence of children in families clearly has a direct or indirect effect on the food purchasing behaviour of individuals.
-However, extant research on eco-labelling on food products predominantly measured individual consumers' behaviour as a unit, with very few research evaluating the impact children have on consumers' choice of eco-labelled food products (Rupprecht et al., 2020; Liu et al., 2022).
-Our research fills this gap in two ways, firstly by statistically establishing that the presence of children has a significant effect on consumers' willingness-to-pay for eco-labelled food products.
-Secondly, most previous research, which evaluated the role of children in families on eco-labelled products, only used it as heterogenous factor (Zakowska-Biemans & Tekien, 2017; Bronnmann & Hoffmann, 2018; Kim & Lee, 2018; Rupprecht et al., 2020; Gorton et al., 2021; Liu et al., 2022), whereas our research conceptualises the presence of children as a moderating variable, thereby exploring a completely different mode of influence of the presence of children in families.
-Our findings highlight that the presence of children in families moderates the relationship between belief in the environmental ability of eco-labels and the willingness-to-pay.
-This means that families with children under the age of 18 demonstrate a higher reliance on their belief in the environmental ability of eco-labels, while making a conscious choice to pay more for eco-labelled food products compared to families who did not have any minors.
+Therefore, the presence of children in families clearly has a direct or indirect effect on the foodpurchasing behaviour of individuals.
+However, extant research on ecolabelling on food products predominantly measured individual consumers' behaviour as a unit, with very few research evaluating the impact children have on consumers' choice of eco-labelled food products (Liu et al., 2022; Rupprecht et al., 2020).
+Our research fills this gap in two ways, firstly by statistically establishing that the presence of children has a significant effect on consumers' willingness to pay for eco-labelled food products.
+Secondly, most previous research, which evaluated the role of children in families on eco-labelled products, only used it as a heterogenous factor (Zakowska-Biemans & Tekień, 2017; Bronnmann & Hoffmann, 2018; Kim & Lee, 2018; Rupprecht et al., 2020; Gorton et al., 2021; Liu et al., 2022), whereas our research conceptualizes the presence of children as a moderating variable, thereby exploring a completely different mode of influence of the presence of children in families.
+Our findings highlight that the presence of children in families moderates the relationship between belief in the environmental ability of eco-labels and the willingness to pay.
+This means that families with children under the age of 18 demonstrate a higher reliance on their belief in the environmental ability of ecolabels while making a conscious choice to pay more for eco-labelled food products compared to families who did not have any minors.